petertengg/petertengg.github.io/Trading/_posts/2025-10-14-puell-multiple.md

 3. This one is not a problem with the Puell Multiple itself, but {% include link.html key="coinmarketcap_puell_multiple" text="CoinMarketCap" %} stated that
 > When the indicator reaches levels between 3.5 and 10, it enters what’s called the "red zone" – a territory that has often coincided with Bitcoin price peaks

-While this is certainly true, I don't understand why they determine a constant `3.5` value, despite the diminishing nature of the $\frac{1}{2^k}$ block reward function.
-If you acted by this rule, you would have completely missed [peaks 7,9 and 10](#fig-puell-3a) (whenever that happens) as they don't even stand a chance reaching `3.5` after all those halvings.
-This made me thinking of other solutions, and while switching the chart to logarithmic scale and drawing a trendline seems to work well, I have come up with some other approaches.
+This is true.
+A value of `3.5` has always been overvalued, and would certainly be today, but the problem is that the last time the Puell Multiple reached 3.5, was at the end of the 2017 bull run (5).
+Since then, peaks 7,9 and 10\*\* are getting [lower and lower](#fig-puell-3a).
+This made me thinking of other solutions, and while switching the chart to logarithmic scale and drawing a trendline seems to work, I have come up with some other approaches.

+\*\*: 10 is not a confirmed cycle or local top yet, but it is a higher value compared to the previous ones, so it is worth mentioning
+{: .notice}

 ## Experiments and improvements